codeforlife22/CarnND-p3/README.md

 Trainable params: 732,451
 Non-trainable params: 0
 ```
 #### 3. Creation of the Training Set & Training Process
-In addition to the sample data provided by

-To capture good driving behavior, I first recorded two laps on track one using center lane driving and one lap in reverse direction.
+To capture good driving behavior, in addition to the sample data provided by Udacity, I first recorded two laps on track one using center lane driving and one lap in reverse direction.

 I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to recover from off-track conditions.